Frequently Asked Questions

 Does Twind support Tailwind V2 colors?

 Yes, but with a little extra configuration.
-With Twind, dark mode is always available!
-Please see the configuration guide for more info.
+Please check out the configuration guide for more info.

 Does Twind support TypeScript?